 A bathroom renovation is certainly no piece of cake, so you might see it fit to utilize the services of professionals, like Remodel Works Bath & Kitchen , where needed.
 We ended up keeping the tub, and I spent an afternoon scrubbing all the stains with Lime Out.
 Seriously, I scrubbed until my hands were raw, but it worked.
 And it now looks new.
 I’m so glad we decided to keep it because that tub style is very hard to find.
 And I’m glad that we didn’t have to re glaze the tub.
 After doing some research we found out that it’s not so great with children and everyday use.

-Since we had to re-pipe the whole bathroom, I had them take out the large radiator and move the sink to that opposite wall.
+Since we had to have a plumber re-pipe the whole bathroom, I had them take out the large radiator and move the sink to that opposite wall.
 Good decision because we acquired more vanity space.
 We put a toe-kick heater in place of the radiator, which is located under the vanity.
-We reccomend that if you’re looking for heating solutions for your bathroom that you check out the reviews for such products over on AnyHeater.com.
+You could consider doing the same if you are looking to make more space in the bathroom.
+Just make sure you get a professional plumber, like Sarkinen Plumbing, to do the repiping and removing of the radiator.
+We reccomend, if you’re looking for heating solutions for your bathroom, that you check out the reviews for such products over on AnyHeater.com.

 I bought many of the fixtures from Vintage Tub–great online resource if you want the vintage bathroom look or need to replace vintage bathroom pieces.
 Prices are good.
 Below is a list of other resources and before pictures.